AfzalivE/MI-Chat/README.md

 -----------------------------------

 - User enters credentials and clicks the login button.
 Login form is posted and PersistentCookieStore is used to save the cookies in a SharedPreference (not sure of security at the moment)
 - A ServiceHelper is used to GET the chat web page and and parse it.
-The result is saved in a local database using updateContentProvider and ContentResolver.
+The result is saved in a local database using updateContentProvider and ContentProvider.
 - Using the MessagesAdapter, the messages information is retrieved and the list in MessagesActivity is populated
 - Using the UserListAdapter, the user list information is retrieved and the list in UserListFragment is populated
 - This GET is called very, very frequently....but maybe the frequency should change depending on if the user is in the app or not

-- A ServiceHelper is used to POST a message to the chat web page and the response determines if the message was posted or not
+- A ServiceHelper is used to POST a message to the chat web page.
+ContentProvider is used to obtain user information like user ID
+- The response determines if the message was posted or not
 - GET is called on the chat web page to refresh the contents after posting

 The Old app (workflow)